islandproblem/islandproblem/essay.md

 If we build AGIs with enough **autonomy**, then they can **compete** directly with each other, without human assistance.

-In this competition, the companies and countries with the strongest, most-optimal AGIs can dominate the others.
+In this competition, the companies and countries with stronger, more-optimal AGIs can dominate the others.
 This pushes AGIs to become *as optimal as possible*.

-However, **optimization** requires AGIs to "leave" our "island" to use the most-optimal systems.
+However, **optimization** requires AGIs to "leave" our "island" to use more-optimal systems.

 **General intelligence** makes AGIs *especially good* at "leaving" our "island" because we train them on the entire Internet, including all scientific research.
 They will know *all about* the "ocean" and how the systems are more optimal *out there* — the systems that don't include extra steps to accommodate humans.